Blessing1-bit/digitaltransformations/README.md

 constraints of their current system
 - **New Software Implementation:** A company wide implementation of a new technology tool that can help the different departments become more productive and efficient (after the existing policy has been modified or cancelled)

+However, implementing a new modern integrated software solution was considered a more suitable option because it provides access to real time consistent data accross the systema, it has mobile compatilbility, as well as low cost of maintenance which solves Mc vernan currrent challenges.